J-shw/Server-Monitor/README.md

 # Flask Server monitor
-This is a simple ping monitoring system.
-A ping request is sent out at the interval desired (60 seconds i the default) The system tracks which systems are on/offline.
+This is a simple ping/fetch monitoring system.
+A ping or fetch request is sent out at the interval desired (60 seconds is the default)

+The system tracks which systems are on/offline.

 ## Features